-503 - Using AI to Predict Adult Maltreatment Nicole Fettiq, WRMA, Inc.
+503 - Using AI to Predict Adult Maltreatment

+Nicole Fettig, WRMA, Inc.

 Adult Protective Services (APS) agencies are collecting and reporting more and more data on adult maltreatment, yet very little research has been done to date to explore how this data could inform predictive risk factors associated with maltreatment.
-In this workshop, researchers will describe the purpose and results of the ACL funded research project to assess opportunities for using artificial intelligence, machine learning, and other "big data" tools to identify individuals who are at increased risk for abuse, neglect, and exploitation. these issues arise and the most effective way to frame them for the Presenters will share: the results of meta-analysis on risk and protecexpert evaluator will improve identification of the most appropriate tive factors; a scan of how related fields (e.g. child welfare and intervention for a client.
-While competency and capacity are often healthcare) use machine learning and predictive analytics; the methodology and results of the machine learning predictive analytic and alleged perpetrators with the goal of identifying truthful and reliable search.
+In this workshop, researchers will describe the purpose and results of the ACL funded research project to assess opportunities for using artificial intelligence, machine learning, and other "big data" tools to identify indicompetency.
+For APS and other investigators, understanding how viduals who are at increased risk for abuse, neglect, and exploitation. these issues arise and the most effective way to frame them for the Presenters will share: the results of meta-analysis on risk and protecsearch.